Industrial overcapacity can enable seasonal flexibility in electricity use: Introduction

 \subsection{Seasonal operation paradigm enabled by overcapacity}

-Figure \ref{fig_operation_capacity} illustrates how the seasonal nature of renewable energy generation and heating electrification significantly alters the operational dynamics of aluminum smelters, which adjust their production schedules to align with the seasonality of the energy system.
+Figure \ref{fig_operation_demand} illustrates how the seasonal nature of renewable energy generation and heating electrification significantly alters the operational dynamics of aluminum smelters, which adjust their production schedules to align with the seasonality of the energy system.
 Panel (a) reveals clear seasonal operational patterns: production largely ceases from mid-November to mid-March (the winter heating season), with demand met by inventory, while operating at or near rated capacity from late March to early November.
-The lower panel shows that even with unconstrained flexibility, seasonal operational patterns remain dominant in aluminum smelting, indicating that system needs for seasonal flexibility are the primary driver.
-Although China’s energy system faces significant cooling demand in July and August, smelters maintain maximum power consumption because air conditioning load appears as short-duration peaks that can be balanced by batteries or vehicle-to-grid (V2G) technologies, making smelter load reduction less valuable.
+The lower panel shows that even with unconstrained aluminum smelter flexibility, seasonal operational patterns remain dominant in aluminum smelting.
+Although China faces significant cooling demand in July and August, smelters do not operate flexibly to balance that demand because air conditioning load appears as short-duration peaks that can more cost-effectively be balanced by batteries or vehicle-to-grid (V2G) technologies.

+Panel (b) reveals the underlying system driver for this behavior: the emergence of a ``seasonal duck curve''.
+Driven by high renewable penetration and heating electrification, China's residual demand (electricity demand minus electricity generation) exhibits a distinct and prolonged winter peak.
+During these winter periods, renewable energy output, especially from hydropower, is at its minimum while heating demand peaks.
+Although wind power also increases in the winter, it is outpaced by the surge in heating demand, forcing the power system to rely more heavily on gas and coal generation to ensure power supply reliability.
+Here, the national aggregate solar output obscures regional differences (e.g., reduced summer solar generation in Yunnan due to the monsoon season).
+For provincial results, see Supplementary Figure 8.